 GME Inclusive Excellence

-We have increased the diversity among our trainees in the College of Medicine through programs that support our under-represented in medicine residents.
-Over the past 20 years, our percent under-represented in medicine residents has increased from 3 percent to 12 percent in 2023.
+We have increased the diversity among our trainees in the College of Medicine through programs that support residents from underrepresented groups listed below.
+Over the past 20 years, the percent underrepresented in medicine residents has increased from 3 percent to 12 percent in 2024.

 McClennan-Banks Residents & Fellows Networking Group